dantasfiles/nj-covid19-vaccine-location-guide/index.md

 ---

 ## **Not currently available**
 The following websites state that no vaccines are currently available, but to check back later.
+Many of them probably belong in the "online scheduling system" section, but I'm leaving them in this separate section until it's clear how they work.

 | Site | County |
 | --- | --- |